TillF/WASA-SED/docs/index.md

 Line 37 may additionally contain a second logical variable (save_states_yearly), determining if the model states are saved (and overwritten) at the end of each simulation year.
 Default is .TRUE.

 Line 38 (dosnow) defines, if the optional snow routine, implemented by [Rottler (2017)](#rottler-2017), is included.
 If set to .TRUE., the snow routine is active and all related calculations are performed.
 If set to .FALSE., the snow routine remains inactive.

+Line 39 (doirrigation) defines, if the optional irrigation routine, implemented by Voit (2021)[FIX:Quelle angeben], is included.
+If set to .t.
+(TRUE), the irrigation routine is switched on, if set to .f.
+(FALSE) the irrigation routine remains inactive.

 The line numbers in the following template are for reference only, they must be removed in the actual file!